CheeseManFuu/CMF-osu-Skin-Downloads/index.md

 The root of the skins' folders contains a folder, /alternates/.
 This folder is exactly as it sounds.

-The root of the skins' folder contains a document called "picture credits.txt."
+The root of the skins' folders contains a document called "picture credits.txt."
 This folder contains Danbooru links to images used and the fonts used in the skin.
 If I'm missing something, please tell me.

 * * *